sergiobarriel/sergiobarriel/README.md

 I'm **Sergio Barriel**, a passionate developer at [VISEO Iberia](https://github.com/viseoiberia).
 My expertise lies in Microsoft technologies, where I specialize in crafting applications using ⚡ Azure Functions.
 Additionally, I delve into tools like Azure Open AI and other cognitive services.

-Committed to equality and diversity, advocate for 🏳️‍🌈🏳️‍⚧️ LGTBI+ rights.
+Committed to equality and diversity, advocate for 🏳️‍🌈🏳️‍⚧️ LGTBQ+ rights.

 You can follow me here